 Also check our web-sites on current and past research projects.

 Understanding software engineers’ information needs

 In order to provide software engineers with adequate techniques and tools, we need to deepen our knowledge of their information needs.
-In particular the information needs to understand the changes done by other software engineers and their effects on the design and quality is still an open issue.
+In particular the information needs to understand the changes done by software engineers and their impact within and across software systems is an open issue.
 Recent studies provide first results, however we argue that a much deeper understanding of the needs is necessary.
 For this, we are interested in interviewing and observing software engineers from industrial and open source software projects to come up with a well defined set of their information needs.

-Spreadsheets are widely used by a mass of end-user programmers.
+Spreadsheets are widely used by end-user programmers.
 They often represent important/critical business assets.
-The goal of this research is to professionalize spreadsheet engineering by investigating means to ease the understanding of large complex spreadsheets and to shorten the development time of spreadsheets and custom software applications created from spreadsheets.
-We do this by investigating ways to gather, integrate, abstract and visualize the mass of diverse information about spreadsheets and their usage within a company.
-They allow spreadsheet users and developers to understand single spreadsheets as well as a company’s spreadsheet ecosystem.
-Regarding reducing development time and costs, we investigate the extraction of domain concepts from multiple spreadsheets and means to use them to design, implement, and test spreadsheets.
+The goal of this research is to professionalize spreadsheet engineering by investigating means to ease the understanding, use, and evolution of spreadsheets.
+We do this by investigating various heuristics to abstract and visualize the mass of diverse information about spreadsheets and their usage.